fdocr/udl-server/README.md

 ![diagram](nanosecond-response-times.png)

-I'm aiming to work on adding a bunch of other features to the project and [share blog posts](https://fdo.cr/blog) with walkthroughs/benchmarks/etc. Feel free to tag along and submit feature requests in the issue tracker!
+I'm aiming to work on adding a bunch of other features to the project and [share blog posts](https://fdo.cr/blog) with walkthroughs/benchmarks/etc. Feel free to tag along and submit feature requests in the issue tracker.

 ## Contributing